sul-dlss-labs/estimation/0007-orcid-sul-pub.md

 * Estimate requested: ~February 2021, some part of the work to be completed by August 2021
 * Reason: to be used for planning/scoping purposes and for communication to stakeholders about what may be possible by August 2021

-At a high level, the request is to integrate Profiles with ORCID, which from our perpsective means exporting citations from sul-pub to ORCID (via their API), and importing citations from ORCID back to sul-pub, while not creating duplicates in either direction.
+At a high level, the request is to integrate Profiles with ORCID, which from our perspective means exporting citations from sul-pub to ORCID (via their API), and importing citations from ORCID back to sul-pub, while not creating duplicates in either direction.